 Viewed in retrospect, “Forrest Gump” whitewashes and dumbs down American history at every turn.
 But that’s an old critique that shouldn’t stop the presses.

-These days, “Forrest Gump” really blows because it operates within the constraints of a dangerous fantasy in which these hard questions don’t matter.
-It’s fake news told on an epic scale.
+These days, it’s clearer than ever that “Forrest Gump” operates within the constraints of a dangerous fantasy in which these hard questions don’t matter.
+It’s fake news on an epic scale.
 Here’s a character born in the Deep South, the grandson of a Ku Klux Klansman, raised surrounded by segregation and bigotry.
 Though Forrest’s disinterest in these crude values suggests an innate colorblindness, he’s less conscious progressive than disinterested everyman.
 “Forrest Gump” idolizes that mindset, and what’s worse, director Robert Zemeckis exploits these major aspects of American history as empty signifiers for an exuberant technological experiment.

 The special effects haven’t aged all that well, but they were pretty hokey in the first place.
 The CGI exists to gives this decade-spanning story its true raison d’etre: We get to see young Forrest teach Elvis to dance, shake hands with JFK and Nixon, address an anti-Vietnam protest (alongside Abbie Hoffman), and work the late-night circuit alongside John Lennon.
 In theory, Forrest’s ability to wander through the “real” world as a fictional character turns him into an avatar for America’s bumpy ride through the second half of the 20th century.